Named accounts vs. pooled accounts: a comparison

 The custody architecture a platform chooses today determines its regulatory posture, operational resilience, and audit complexity for years to come.
 Migrating from pooled to named accounts mid-growth is expensive and operationally disruptive.
 Building on named accounts from the outset, or transitioning proactively before regulatory deadlines arrive, avoids that disruption and positions the platform for compliance across jurisdictions from day one.

 Lorum provides named custody accounts across 30+ markets, provisioned via API, with structural segregation by design.
 For fintech and PSP platforms, payroll and EOR platforms, and marketplace operators, the named account model provides cash management infrastructure that satisfies current requirements and anticipated regulatory expectations across the UK, EU, and US simultaneously.
-The question is not whether to transition.
-It is when.

 Author image